 Muscle Pain is a Complicated Issue

 So many different issues can cause muscle pain.
-But there's no denying that anxiety can have a very clear effect on your muscles.
-See a doctor, and make sure you take my anxiety test to learn more about your specific anxiety symptoms.
+But there's no denying that anxiety can have a very significant effect on your muscles.
+Just a small sample of explanations for the links between anxiety and muscle pain include:

-If you haven't been to the doctor in a while and your pain is significant enough that you can't seem to move, it's never a bad plan to visit.
-Remember, aging itself can cause muscle pain as well, so there may be a perfectly understandable cause that is simply something you hadn't considered before.
+If you haven't been to the doctor for a while and your pain is significant enough that you’re being severely affected, it's never a bad plan to visit a doctor.
+Remember, aging itself is associated with muscle pain as well, so there may be a perfectly understandable explanation for what you’re going through.

 - Stretch often and make sure you're moving around.